KNIME logo

 Long short-term memory

-Long short-term memory (LSTM) is a type of recurrent neural network (RNN) architecture used in deep learning.
-It is designed to model sequences and capture long-term dependencies, making it effective for tasks like time series prediction.
+Long short-term memory (LSTM) is a type of recurrent neural network (RNN) architecture designed to capture long-term dependencies in sequential data, commonly used in time series and natural language processing.

 Loops